Quick Article Highlights:

 The Ordinary Azelaic Acid Suspension | 4 | 3.5 | 3.5 | 3.5 | 11 | 14.5 |

-- MG217 Psoriasis Treatment 2% Coal Tar Ointment
+- MG217 Psoriasis Treatment 2% Coal Tar Ointment: Strong contender if odor and skin darkening are acceptable.

 Cream | Feedback | Formula | Cost | Availability | Overall¹ | Overall² |